Warp Records: Genre expansion

 In the 2000s, interest in electronic music declined following the resurgence of guitar bands.
-In response, Warp signed acts rock bands such as Maxïmo Park, !!!, Battles and Grizzly Bear; acts creating different kinds of electronic music, such the Sabres of Paradise and Broadcast; and experimental hip-hop acts such as Prefuse 73, Antipop Consortium and Flying Lotus.
+In response, Warp signed rock bands such as Maxïmo Park, !!!, Battles and Grizzly Bear; acts creating different kinds of electronic music such as the Sabres of Paradise and Broadcast; and experimental hip-hop acts such as Prefuse 73, Antipop Consortium and Flying Lotus.

 The diversification drew criticism from some fans.
 Beckett said the acts' experimental nature and influences fit the ethos of Warp and their roster, and noted that the Sheffield Warp shop had stocked indie music.
 The !!! member Nic Offer said guitar bands were providing "new and cutting edge" music at the time and were true to Warp's "experimental ethos".
 In 2009, Pitchfork said Warp had "wisely invited pop-structured acts that carried the spirit and sensibility of electronic music into its fold".
-The Independent wrote that the Maxïmo Park singer, Paul Smith, "fitted the label snugly, even if the guitars did not", while the American band Grizzly Bear, "with their careful sculpting of sound and veiled emotions [...] could be a warmer, softer Autechre".
+The Independent wrote that the Maxïmo Park singer, Paul Smith, "fitted the label snugly, even if the guitars did not", while Grizzly Bear "with their careful sculpting of sound and veiled emotions [...] could be a warmer, softer Autechre".

-In 2001, Warp funded an imprint created by the Warp employee Tom Brown, Lex Records.
+In 2001, Warp funded an imprint, Lex Records, created by the Warp employee Tom Brown.
 It focused on hip-hop, releasing records by Sage Francis, Boom Bip and Danger Mouse.
 Warp specified that Lex could not release albums, sign long-term deals, or release music by acts Warp was considering signing.
 Through Lex, Warp funded the unsuccessful campaign to release The Grey Album (2004) by Danger Mouse, a mashup of the Beatles' White Album and Jay-Z's The Black Album that was blocked due to copyright problems.
 When Warp decided to close Lex Records, Brown bought it in 2004.

 In April 2003, Warp's 10th anniversary, the comedian Adam Buxton hosted a retrospective show at the BFI Southbank cinema in London.
 From the mid-2000s, Warp expanded its roster to include more experimental work, including avant-garde film soundtracks, neoclassical music and more "academic" ambient music.
 Brian Eno, a pioneer of ambient music, signed to Warp in 2010.

 In 2009, for its 20th anniversary, Warp held a party in an old steelworks in Sheffield, along with events in Paris, New York City and Tokyo.
 It also released the Warp20 box set, comprising tracks chosen by listeners and Beckett, cover versions, remixes, unreleased tracks and locked grooves.
-According to Beckett, as of 2017, Warp employed 60 people in six offices around the world.
-That year, Beckett received the Pioneer Award at the AIM Independent Music Awards.
-In 2019, its 30th anniversary, Warp released WXAXRXP Sessions, a 41-track box set compiling radio sessions by Warp artists recorded from 1990 to 2019.
+In 2017, Beckett received the Pioneer Award at the AIM Independent Music Awards.
+As of that year, according to Beckett, Warp employed 60 people in six offices around the world.
+In 2019, its 30th anniversary, Warp released WXAXRXP Sessions, a box set compiling radio sessions by Warp artists.